hichamamrani/AWS-RDS-Snapshot/README.md

-# AWS Door RDS Snapshot Copy
+# AWS RDS Snapshot Copy
-Lambda function to Copy Doorfunds(live) RDS snapshots to a Doorbackup(failsafe) for safe-keeping.
+Lambda function to Copy live RDS snapshots to a backup for safe-keeping.

 ## Background
 Disaster recovery (DR) is often thought of in terms of handling massive failures of infrastructure - the loss of a whole data centre for example.
-In Door, these kinds of failures are already mitigated by spreading the RDS instances across multiple availability zones.
+These kinds of failures are already mitigated by spreading the RDS instances across multiple availability zones.
-However, there are other kinds of 'disasters' including the accidental or wilfull wholesale deletion of resources by people who have legitimate access to Door AWS account.
+However, there are other kinds of 'disasters' including the accidental or wilfull wholesale deletion of resources by people who have legitimate access to AWS account.

 The Lambda functions provided here offer a way of taking a daily copy of the most recent automated snapshots from one or more RDS instances in a Live account to a Failsafe account and can be used as part